Latex clothing: Design and manufacture

-Latex moulded clothing is produced by dipping a mould into a vat of liquid rubber.
-Dealing with raw liquid latex is more difficult because of the extra effort that must be put in to keep the thickness of the latex itself consistent.
-Because of this, improper molding techniques can lead to inconsistent thickness in the latex, causing it to fail at the weak points faster than items made from sheet latex.
-This has led to a major stigma against molded latex garments, in favor of sheet latex versions.
-This stigma has been detrimental to those few latex providers who have proper mold-making techniques.
-When done properly, a molded latex garment is just as durable as sheet latex, and it is a preferred method for skilled individuals making items with heavy contours like hoods or gloves.
-Despite any attempt to use sheet latex to make hoods and gloves, it is impossible to get solid sheets to fit complex contours as well as a molded latex item can.
-The belief that all sheet latex is superior to all molded latex is completely false, and ultimately it depends on the abilities of the creator, as even poorly made sheet latex can fall apart easily.
-Sheet latex is the preferred method for items like catsuits, that do not need such perfect form fitting, and are easier to create with sheets compared to the large molds required for bodysuits.
+Latex molded clothing is produced by dipping a mold into a vat of liquid rubber.
+Dealing with raw liquid latex is more difficult because of the extra effort required to keep its thickness consistent.
+Inconsistent thickness can cause latex to fail at its weak points faster than items made from sheet latex.
+This has led to a stigma against molded latex garments, to the detriment of those few latex providers who have proper mold-making techniques.
+When done properly, a molded latex is just as durable as sheet latex, and it is the preferred method for the skilled crafting of heavy contours such as hoods or gloves.
+Is impossible to get solid sheets to fit complex contours as well as properly molded latex can.
+The belief that sheet latex is superior to all molded latex is completely false; ultimately, a garment's success depends on its creator's abilities, as even poorly made sheet latex can easily fail.
+Sheet latex is the preferred method for items such as catsuits that do not need perfect form fitting, and are easier to create with sheets compared to the large molds required for bodysuits.

 While there is little difference in latex clothing made from liquid latex versus sheet latex in the hands of a skilled artisan, liquid latex is cured via air drying while sheet latex is cured by being vulcanized.
 This makes the two forms slightly different.
 Due to the difference in curing, liquid latex can be applied to sheet latex clothing to add unique patterns and designs, which can be peeled off the sheet latex afterwards.

-Neither moulded nor sheet-based latex is amenable to large-scale mass production.
+Neither molded nor sheet-based latex is amenable to large-scale mass production.
 Skilled manual artistry is an integral part of the process; this means that made-to-measure and special designs are much more accessible to the general buyer, in looking at fetish latex, than is the case with regular textiles.